 VIEW ARCHIVE REPORTS

-Despite the challenges that remain in the UK economy, such as low productivity and continued political uncertainty, the UK’s private equity and venture capital industry has continued to demonstrate its resilience by continuing to deliver substantial amounts of cash distributions to investors.
+While challenges remain in the UK economy, such as low productivity and continued political uncertainty, the UK’s private equity and venture capital industry has demonstrated its resilience by continuing to deliver substantial amounts of cash distributions to investors.
 Over the longer term, private equity continues to comfortably outperform public markets.
+The overall since-inception return has been steady, increasing to 14.5% in 2017 and demonstrating significant levels of stability in overall returns.

-Although a long-term asset class, private equity has also outperformed over the short- and medium-term, producing three and five-year annual returns of 21.2% and 17.8%, respectively, compared to the FTSE All-Share Index, which returned 10.1% and 10.3% to investors over the same respective time periods.
+Over the past decade, UK private equity has generated returns of 11%.
+This is in line with the previous year and greater than that of the FTSE All-Share, which generated returns of 6.3%.
+Despite its status as a long-term asset class, private equity has also outperformed over the short- and medium-term, producing three- and five-year annual returns of 21.2% and 17.8%, respectively, compared to the FTSE All-Share which returned 10.1% and 10.3% to investors over the same respective time periods.

 Venture capital funds on the whole have continued to improve over the short and long-term, with the five and ten year IRRs for venture up from 11.1% to 13.6% and from 6.2% to 6.6% respectively.